 siRNA for Treatment of DRPLA

-CureDRPLA has engaged the group of Dr. Khvorova at University of Massachusetts to develop divalent siRNA’s targeting ATN1.
+CureDRPLA engaged the group of Dr. Khvorova at University of Massachusetts to develop divalent siRNA’s targeting ATN1.
 Given the widespread and long-term brain delivery provided by divalent siRNA in mice and non-human primates (PMID: 31375812), we envision this as a tool molecule for ATN1 lowering experiments both in vitro and in vivo.
 The target sequence is 100% conserved between mouse and human, facilitating translational experiments.

 DRPLA Natural History and Biomarkers Study (DRPLA NHBS)